 - Savings, assets, income and investments – Your divorce settlement and family arrangements will depend on your circumstances and how well you are able to come to an agreement with your partner.
 When you separate you’ll need to take into account all your financial assets and decide on how they will be divided with the assistance of your solicitor or the court.
 Being honest and open at this stage of the process will help speed up your case and allow your solicitor to secure a beneficial outcome.

 In many circumstances divorce can be straightforward and amicable, but we understand that sometimes that just isn’t the case.
 However, with the right legal help and the appropriate approach to your separation, you should be able to find a positive resolution that suits you as individuals and as a family.
-For more advice on family law and to book an appointment with one of our divorce solicitors, please get in touch with us at www.franceslindsay.co.uk.divorce advice, divorce lawyer Beaconsfield, divorce lawyer Maidenhead, divorce solicitor Berkshire, divorce solicitor Buckinghamshire, divorce tips, family finances after divorce, fixed fee legal services Beaconsfield, fixed fee legal services Maidenhead
+For more advice on family law and to book an appointment with one of our divorce solicitors, please get in touch with us at www.franceslindsay.co.uk.Tags: divorce advice, divorce lawyer Beaconsfield, divorce lawyer Maidenhead, divorce solicitor Berkshire, divorce solicitor Buckinghamshire, divorce tips, family finances after divorce, fixed fee legal services Beaconsfield, fixed fee legal services Maidenhead